The Satellite Educators Association strives to enhance the education environment by:

 For more information, please visit the sections below and our About Us, Conferences, and Newsletter sections.

-The SEA Lesson Plan Library houses lesson plans and supplemental materials for grades K-12 that appeared in More Lessons from the Sky, a regular feature of the monthly SEA Newsletter online.
+The SEA Lesson Plan Library houses lesson plans and supplemental materials for grades K-12 that appeared in More Lessons from the Sky, a regular feature of the quarterly SEA Newsletter online.
 Lessons are designed by knowledgeable teachers experienced in the use of satellite technologies in the classroom.
 The SEA Lesson Plan Library also strives to spotlight effective lessons already in publication.
 Each complete lesson module consists of Teaching Notes and Student Activity.

 The Teaching Notes section includes: